Art Services 2000 Ltd. is a private company that serves a NATIONAL AND INTERNATIONAL CLIENTELE

 throughout the United States.
 Please see the Audubon and Schedule pages on this website for additional details of

 Mr. Alexander is an independent professional member of the American Association of Museums.

-Most recently he served as a fine art consultant for the United States Department of Homeland Security.
+He recently served as a fine art consultant for the United States Department of Homeland Security.